velang-org/ve/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## ⚠️ Experimental Status
-Velang is in **EARLY DEVELOPMENT** – syntax and features will change radically.
+Veil is in **EARLY DEVELOPMENT** – syntax and features will change radically.
 Not suitable for any production use.
 Use at your own risk!

 ## Discord
 Join our [Discord](https://dsc.gg/velang) server to chat with the community and get help with the language.